Menu

 2018 violent sex offenses broken down by alleged offender relationship:

-As previously stated, 32.5% of those charged with sex offenses were found not guilty of their crimes, which means fighting accusations of sex crimes is possible.
-If you need help defending a loved one, contact our office.
+As previously stated, 32.5% of those charged with sex offenses were found not guilty of their crimes, indicating that fighting accusations of sex crimes is possible with the right legal support.
+Sexual misconduct allegations typically involve misunderstandings and complex situations.
+If you need help defending a loved one, contacting a Denver rape and sexual assault lawyer at our office can provide the necessary expertise and guidance for your case.